 4) Teaching in colleges (both sacred and secular); and

 5) Training leaders in foreign countries such as Malawi (2003, 2005), Haiti (2013, 2016), Indonesia (2015), and Romania (2019).

 Why Church Planting?
-In 2016, several families approached me about planting a Southern Baptist Church in the Middle Tennessee area.
-After gathering several other families, we all agreed to hold four informational meetings to discuss the possibility of planting a gospel-centered and Christ-glorifying baptist church that did not cater to the culture but focused on teaching the Bible and equipping Christians to know, love, and serve God.
+In 2016, two families approached me about planting a Southern Baptist Church in the Middle Tennessee area.
+After gathering several families, we all agreed to hold four informational meetings to discuss the possibility of planting a gospel-centered and Christ-glorifying baptist church that did not cater to the culture but focused on teaching the Bible and equipping Christians to know, love, and serve God.
 As we began planning, God sent additional families and we were able to launch the church in 2016.
 For more information on the church, visit the website at www.whitehouse.church.

 Why Legal Studies?
 After completing multiple theological degrees at The Southern Baptist Theological Seminary, I felt God calling me to step away from formal theological studies and receive training in jurisprudence.
 Although this transition may perplex some observers, God’s plans are not subject to societal norms.
 Studying at Belmont Law School has not in any way altered my calling to pastoral ministry.
 In many ways, studying the law has enhanced and sharpened my ministry and teaching skills.

 [Picture: Dr. Francis interviewing the Honorable Alberto Gonzales, Dean of Belmont Law School, 80th Attorney General of the United States, White House Counsel for President George W. Bush, and former Justice on the Texas Supreme Court.]

 For more info on Pastor T.J., check out “Why I am a Baptist.”

 Doctor of Ministry, The Southern Baptist Theological Seminary, Louisville, Kentucky